Addons-By-Neotron/BuffEnough/README.md

 * You should have a pet out if you are not mounted, or you should have a Demonic Sacrifice buff
 * If you have a pet out, it should have the same party/raid buffs that you do (configurable)
 * If you have an imp out, it should have Phase Shift
+* You should not have Blessing of Might

 ### Warrior

 * You should have Battle Shout or Commanding Shout while in combat.
 If there is another warrior in your group, you should have both
+* You should not have Blessing of Wisdom

 ### Consumables (configurable)